johnrobertmahlan/recursive-book-of-recursion/chapter_four/practice_questions.md

 I am not going to do this for the maze, at least right now (12/15/22).
 It's not really necessary for what I'm trying to learn.
 But the preorder, postorder, and inorder tree traversals are very important, so I will use those.

+EDIT TO ADD: I did not manage to do these from memory.
+I knew what each algorithm needed to do *in outline*, but needed to refer back to the chapter to get each one to work precisely as intended.
+It seems to me that this is acceptable, however, since the goal here is *understanding* rather than *memorization*.
+I also did have to modify the inorder traversal algorithm to get it to work, so I feel confident that my understanding of how to traverse trees of the sort outlined in this chapter has improved.
+I do still need to think more about trees *in general* and their relationship to *graphs*.
+For this, I'll need to re-read Thomas Cormen.

 ### Preorder Tree Traversal ###

 *What is the base case?*